schenkmartin/schenkmartin.github.io/_posts/2019-01-12-Upgrade_Oracle_12gR2_to_18c.md

 date:   2019-01-12 14:00:00 +0100
 categories: Oracle Upgrade
 ---
-# Preface
 This time big red database is in the focus of upgrade.
 I'll show a straight-forward way to put your Oracle 12.1 database up to new heights with Oracle 18c.
-I use a simple as possible setup so everyone can reproduce (sorry, no ASM here) what happens.
+I use a simple as possible setup so everyone can reproduce (sorry, no ASM here) what happens. <!--break-->

 The only thing I like is having the latest patches applied.
 On the new as on the old releases that are used.
 So the patches are listed in the test scenario.
 By the way: Oracle 18c image comes with the latest patch already applied.
 Nice.

-Altough showing only one method to upgrade in this post, I'll give the reader some ideas what is left in the field.
+Although showing only one method to upgrade in this post, I'll give the reader some ideas what is left in the field.

-*Please take care that you obey Oracle's licence when testing and/or using their products!
-Several products come with a [developer license](https://www.oracle.com/technetwork/licenses/standard-license-152015.html) so you can evaluate them.*

 ## Test scenario
 * Oracle Linux 7.5 server (rpm packages oracle-rdbms-server-12cR1-preinstall and oracle-database-preinstall-18c installed to satisfy all dependencies)